Table of Contents

 Sugar comes in different forms, and it’s essential to differentiate between them.
 Natural sugars are found in fruits, vegetables, and dairy products, while added sugars are incorporated into processed foods.
 Additionally, refined sugars go through a process that removes impurities, while unrefined sugars retain their natural state.

-How Excessive Sugar Affects Your Body
+How Sugar Affects Your Body

 3.1 Spike in Blood Sugar Levels